ansible/workshops/exercises/ansible_rhel/1.4-variables/README.md

   - For all servers in the `web` group the variable `stage` with value `dev` is defined.
 So as default we flag them as members of the dev environment.

-  - For server `node2` this is overriden and the host is flagged as a production server.
+  - For server `node2` this is overridden and the host is flagged as a production server.

 ## Step 2 - Create web.html Files